 These platforms allow business and IT to collaborate in real-time, using visual models to capture business requirements as well as quickly iterate and scale apps while ensuring nothing gets lost in translation.
 The platform allows users to quickly turn their ideas into building up applications and transforming their manual processes to digital within days.

-No-code development platform provides drag-and-drop tools that allow business process engineering (BPE) teams to develop software quickly without coding.
+Low Code or No-code development platform provides drag-and-drop tools that allow business process engineering (BPE) teams to develop software quickly without coding.
 The platforms provide drag-and-drop components to quickly assemble and design applications at reduced timelines and efforts.
 They also help increase business productivity and efficiency at the work levels.
 Both developers and non-developers can use these tools to practice rapid application development with customized workflows and functionality.

 Global enterprises are looking for No Code Platforms to build actionable digital strategies for every part of their business.

 When prevalidated GMP software like QMS, DMS, LMS, eBMR and Batch Issuance software were built on using this No Code/ Low code Platforms then addressing the Requirement gaps or change will be faster and minimal time with less no of people involvement.
 Even change management becomes easy using No Code Platform.
 Processes can be changed every now and then, even for a small change in the traditional approach will take months’ time, using the No-code platform can happen in days’ time.

 This is the time for pharma organizations to step towards selecting pre-validated software with visual modeling capabilities (No/ Low Code Platforms) that helps business users in appealing digital experiences with human readable application models by keeping the cost constant.

 Way forward for IT organizations